 With the aim of promoting training, Fluidra has the in-house school: FluidrAcademy.
 The aim of FluidrAcademy is to consolidate an offer of corporate training on multidisciplinary and business contents to promote the transmission of internal knowledge and interrelation between the professionals of Fluidra and on the other hand to strengthen internal training in Fluidra by offering courses on the main functional and business areas given by internal trainers whenever possible taking advantage of the knowledge of Fluidra.

-For aspects related to the preparation of financial information, Fluidra has 2 fundamental lines in training on accounting and financial skills:
+For aspects related to the preparation of financial information, Fluidra invests in in training on accounting and financial skills as follows: